 Pain is a subjective sensation.
 One person may feel little to no pain from something that another person experiences as a great deal of pain.
-That being said, what exactly does paintball hurt?
+That being said, what exactly does paintball gun hurt.
 The answer depends entirely on the specific injury you sustain and your pain tolerance.

 While paintball pellets aren’t meant to be deadly, they can hurt like crazy.
 If you are new to the game or haven’t played in a while, you may just not be used to the shots anymore.
 As such, this article will serve as a handy guide for first-time players and old vets alike.